The first electrically powered plug-in car goes on sale in Ireland.

 The car is run by four batteries which are powered from an outlet at the side of the car that can be plugged into an ordinary domestic socket.
 Six hours of charging will yield forty miles on the road.
 So the car is best suited to short journeys.

-An RTÉ News report by Caroline Erskine broadcast on 8 September 1981.
+An RTÉ News report broadcast on 8 September 1981.
+The reporter is Caroline Erskine.